 Interested in trying this but can't find old flour sacks?
 These muslin produce bags would look lovely embroidered, too.
 Or you could embroider on plain white flour sack towels — bundling up your goodies with a ribbon.

-Hard Honey Candies
+Hard Honey Candy

 What handmade gifts do you love to give and receive?
 Will you try this Hard Honey Candy?

 Also see: Wrapping and Packaging Food Gifts

 This post may contain affiliate links.
 We only recommend products and services we wholeheartedly endorse.
-Thank you for supporting GNOWFGLINS with your purchases.
+Thank you for supporting Traditional Cooking School by GNOWFGLINS with your purchases.
+Our family thanks you!